 Below are the list of common documents / agencies (not exhaustive) and suggested solutions (subject to errors and your verifications with the proper bodies):-

-- birth certificate – usually, cannot update name after child is 1 year old
+- birth certificate – usually, you cannot update name after child is 1 year old

 - marriage certificage – new IC and Deed Poll may be sufficient, but check with ROM